King Green: 2022

+2023

 Green faced Jared Gordon on April 22, 2023, at UFC Fight Night 222.
 Green won the fight by knockout in the first round, following an accidental clash of heads that went unnoticed by the referee.
 Upon review, the ringside officials determined a clash of heads indeed occurred, with the result being changed to a no contest.

 Green faced Tony Ferguson at UFC 291 on July 29, 2023.
 He won the fight via technical submission, rendering Ferguson unconscious with an arm-triangle choke late in the third round.
 The win also earned Green his second Performance of the Night bonus award.

 Green faced Grant Dawson on October 7, 2023, at UFC Fight Night 229.
 Green won the fight via knockout in the round one.
 This win earned him the Performance of the Night award.

 Green was scheduled to face Dan Hooker on December 2, 2023, at UFC on ESPN 52.
 However, the week before the event, Hooker withdrew due to injury, and was replaced by Jalin Turner.
 Green lost the fight via knockout in the first round.

+2024

 Green faced Jim Miller on April 13, 2024, at UFC 300.
 He won the fight via unanimous decision.

 Green faced Paddy Pimblett on July 27, 2024, at UFC 304.
 He lost the fight by a triangle-choke submission in the first round.

+2025

 Green faced Mauricio Ruffy on March 8, 2025 at UFC 313.
 He lost the fight via a spinning wheel kick knockout in the first round.

 Green was scheduled to face Carlos Diego Ferreira on August 16, 2025 at UFC 319.
 However, Green suffered an undisclosed injury and the bout was cancelled.

+Green faced Lance Gibson Jr. on December 13, 2025, at UFC on ESPN 73.
+He won the fight via split decision.

+2026

+Green faced Daniel Zellhuber on February 28, 2026 at UFC Fight Night 268.
+He won the fight by technical knockout at the end of the second round.

+Green faced Jeremy Stephens on May 9, 2026 at UFC 328.
+Due to Stephens weighing in at 160 pounds, 4 pounds over the lightweight non-title fight limit, the bout is scheduled to proceed at catchweight and Stephens was fined 30 percent of his purse, which went to Green.
+He won the fight via submission in the first round.

+Green faced Terrance McKinney on July 11, 2026 at UFC 329.
+He won the fight by technical knockout with one second remaining in the first round.
+This fight earned him a $100,000 Performance of the Night award.

+Green is scheduled to face Esteban Ribovics on October 3, 2026 at UFC 332.